RHIT-CSSE/csse220/Homework/Scenes/readme.md

 ## Stage 4a - Create the *SceneViewer*, *SceneComponent*, and *Scene* classes:

-In this pat, you'll put it all together!
+In this part, you'll put it all together!

 1. Create the SceneViewer and SceneComponent using the same process as for Houses, PineTrees and Suns